mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 From this step observtion it can be concluded the features can be classified into two main categories, numerical features (such as  'Interviewer_WorkExperience', 'Interviewer_age','FU_Month' ) and categorical features (such as 'Eligible', 'Participant_gender', 'Participant_ethnicity', 'Intervention_group', 'City_code', 'Village_Cluster', 'Village_StateCode','Interviewer_Gender','Interviewer_Education', 'Interviewer_Ethnicity').
 So, it is much better to investigate each category seprately.

 ## Categorical features
+The important thing which can be concluded from categorical features observation is that, mostly the variation in each feature's class

 ### Keep continue selection via feature combination